looker-open-source/sdk-codegen/typescript/looker/README.md

 Looker server.
 The SDK is written in Typescript and uses the Node [request](https://www.npmjs.com/package/request) and [request promise native](https://www.npmjs.com/package/request-promise-native) modules for processing HTTP requests.

+**DISCLAIMER**: This is an _experimental_ version of the Looker SDK, using a new code generator developed by Looker.
+You should expect some things to just not work, and foresee drastic changes to the SDK source code until an official beta begins.

 ## Getting started

 The Looker SDK can be used in a node application in 3 steps: